-Whenever New York City is part of a conversation the first thing that pop ups in the mind is the Statue of Liberty.
+Whenever New York City is part of a conversation the first thing that pop-ups in the mind are the Statue of Liberty.
 It is a statue of a lady dressed in all green with a blazing torch in her hand raised above her head.
 This statue was the first sight of America for many immigrants growing from an indistinct object at the horizon into a statue standing there gracefully.
 If you wish to have the same wonderful experience you will have to visit Liberty Island on the ferry from Battery Park.

 Empire state building

 Standing at about 443.2 m in height, this 102 story sky scrapper is the symbol of New York City.
 Completed in 1931, it stood as the tallest building in the world for around 40 years.
 Imagine the astonishing view of New York City you can have from the top of this skyscraper, buildings rising from the ground and the waters hitting the shores all this can delight your eyes when viewed from the top of this marvel standing high.
 Here is Malibu travel guide for a long trip to various places.

-Central Park is an urban park in Manhattan, New York city and it’s the most visited urban park in the United States.
+The Central Park is an urban park in Manhattan, New York City and it’s the most visited urban park in the United States.
 Central Park is one of the most filmed locations in the world.
-Want to escape from the hustle and bustle of the city and to take a break from your busy routine and go somewhere peaceful to boot out stress?
+Want to escape the hustle and bustle of the city and to take a break from your busy routine and go somewhere peaceful to boot out stress?
 Well, the central park might just be the place you are looking for.
 It is an urbanized garden where you can blow off steam by jogging around or find a quiet spot to picnic or ponder or just take in the greenery.

 Ellis Island used to be the first piece of American land the immigrants set their foot on while coming to America.
 Now the National Museum of immigration standing on this island tells the story of immigrants dating back to the colonial era.
 It contains numerous galleries containing photographs, artifacts and taped clips narrating the history of immigration.